 Food tasting tour in Reykjavik

 Bring comfortable shoes, raingear (this is Iceland, after all!) and an empty stomach.

 The beauty of Iceland is that you can have incredible, memorable experiences, even within a short space of time.
 Whether you’re popping over for a brief break, or a longer holiday, we look forward to seeing you.

-While you’re here, be sure to check out our diverse range of multiday trips.
+Alternatively, if you'd like to customize a bespoke experience package with our expert guides, get in touch about our private tours.
+While you’re here, be sure to check out our diverse range ofmultiday trips.